Milionář

-Milionář (English translation: Millionaire) was a Czech game show based on the original British format of Who Wants to Be a Millionaire?.
+Milionář (English translation: Millionaire) is a Czech game show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Roman Šmucler.
 The main goal of the game was to win 2,000,000 Kč by answering 15 multiple-choice questions correctly.
 The show no Fastest Finger First round and the host will invited each contestants to the studio.
 There were 4 lifelines - fifty fifty (50:50), phone a friend (přítel na telefonu), ask the audience (rada publika) and switch the question (výměna otázky).
-The game show was shown on the Czech TV station Prima TV.
+The game show was shown on the Prima TV.
 When a contestant got the fifth question correct, he left with at least 10,000 Kč.
 When a contestant got the tenth question correct, he left with at least 80,000 Kč.
 Earlier, the game show was called Chcete být milionářem?.